 |Azure||Azure Blob Storage (in the "hot" access tier with geo-zone-redundant storage (GZRS))|

 PostgreSQL clusters in BigAnimal are continuously backed up through a combination of base backups and transaction log (WAL) archiving.
 When a new cluster is created, an initial "base" backup is taken.
-After that, every time a WAL file is closed, which is, by default, up to every 5 minutes, it is automatically uploaded to the cloud object storage solution.
+After that, every time a WAL file is closed, which is, by default, up to every 5 minutes, it's uploaded to the cloud object storage solution.
+If your cluster has faraway replicas, BigAnimal copies the WAL files from your cloud object storage solution and asynchronously transfers them to the faraway replicas.
 Your organization is responsible for the charges associated with the cloud object storage solution.

-You can change the retention period on the Backups tab when you create or edit your cluster.
+You can change the retention period on the Additional Settings tab when you create or edit your cluster.

 If a restore is necessary—for example, in case of an accidental

-DROP TABLE statement—you can restore clusters to any point within the backup retention period.
+DROP TABLE statement—you can restore clusters to any point in the backup retention period.

-Cluster restores aren't performed "in-place" on an existing cluster.
+Cluster restores aren't performed in place on an existing cluster.
 Instead, a new cluster is created and initialized with data from the backup archive.
 Restores must replay the transaction logs between the most recent full database backup and the target restore point.
-Thus restore times (that is, RTO) are dependent on the write activity in the source cluster.
+Thus restore times (that is, RTO) depend on the write activity in the source cluster.